muyJason/Omora/README.md

 - Expand/Collapse toggle button at the top.
 It animates the sidebar width between 50px and 200px over 0.5s and rotates its chevron icon 180° to indicate the state.
+- Styling for the sidebar lives in a dedicated `sidebar.css` file for easier customization.